nospaceships/raw-socket-sniffer/README.md

 # raw-socket-sniffer - Packet capture on Windows without drivers

-This repository contains an program which demonstrates how to capture IP packets on Windows using just raw sockets.
+This repository contains the source for a program which demonstrates how to capture IP packets on Windows using just raw sockets.

 It requires no additional software, such as WinPCAP or npcap, and will simply use existing operating system functionality.

+The program saves captured packets to a file in PCAP format so that it can be opened on a separate host with a tool which can read that file format installed.

-# Getting Started
+# Build

-Once the project has been checked out, simply run the following command to compile it:
+Once the project has been checked out simply run the following command to compile it:

     cd <repository>